-- Utilize the UVC Light Disinfection System nightly. - Cleaning will be performed per established protocols followed by disinfection when appropriate. - Normal cleaning with soap and water decreases the viral load and optimizes the efficacy of disinfectants. - The use of EPA approved disinfectants against COVID-19 will be used. - As possible eliminate high-touch surfaces. - Eliminate the use of lockers. - When elimination is not possible, surfaces that are used frequently, such door handles, sinks and faucet handles, etc, will be cleaned and disinfected at least daily and as often as possible. - Drinking fountains will be turned off and additional bottle filling stations will be installed. - Bathrooms, in particular, will receive frequent cleaning and disinfection throughout the school day and a thorough cleaning will be performed after students and staff leave the building at the end of the day.
-Bathroom occupancy will be limited to provide space for social distancing. - Custodial schedules shall be modified from the evening to the day shift to increase the number of custodians to enable more frequent cleaning routines as deemed necessary. - Shared equipment including computer equipment, keyboards, art supplies, and play or gym equipment will be disinfected between uses.
+- Utilize the UVC Light Disinfection System nightly. - Cleaning will be performed per established protocols followed by disinfection when appropriate. - Normal cleaning with soap and water decreases the viral load and optimizes the efficacy of disinfectants. - The use of EPA approved disinfectants against COVID-19 will be used. - When possible, eliminate high-touch surfaces. - When elimination is not possible, surfaces that are used frequently, such door handles, sinks and faucet handles, etc, will be cleaned and disinfected at least daily and as often as possible.

+- Drinking fountains were turned off and additional bottle filling stations were installed. - Bathrooms, in particular, will receive frequent cleaning and disinfection throughout the school day and a thorough cleaning will be performed after students and staff leave the building at the end of the day.
+Bathroom occupancy will be limited to provide space for social distancing. - Shared equipment including computer equipment, keyboards, art supplies will be disinfected between uses.